 Our staff’s philosophy is that community living contributes to the intellectual, social, physical and moral development of the student.
 Our goal is to help you become well-rounded individuals.
 The key to this kind of development is involvement.
 Research shows that students who live on campus are more likely to do better in class and persist to graduation, be more satisfied with their college experience, and more likely to participate in outside of class activities.
 Staff offer programs that are fun, some are educational and always encouraging you to interact or learn something new.
 We challenge residents to become involved members of the residence hall community; the potential is unlimited.
 Living on campus can be one of the most memorable experiences of your college career!

-For more information on what to bring to campus when you move in, please click here.
+For more information on what to bring to campus when you move in, please see the section “What Do I Bring” in the First Year Information for Students.